bluesky-social/bsky-docs/blog/2025-02-14-typescript-sdk-release.md

 ## Removal of the `[x: string]` index signature

-Another property of Atproto being an "open protocol" is the fact that objects are allowed to contain additional &mdash; unspecified &mdash; properties (though this should be done with caution to avoid incompatibility with properties added in the future).
+Another property of Atproto being an "open protocol" is the fact that objects are allowed to contain additional &mdash; unspecified &mdash; properties (although this should be done with caution to avoid incompatibility with properties that are added in the future).
 This used to be represented in the type system using a `[k: string]: unknown` index signature in generated interfaces.
 This is how the video embed used to be represented:

 ```typescript
 export interface Main {